kaisenlinux/manpages-dev/category/TCP/socat.md

               Sets the SO_TIMESTAMP socket option.
 This enables receiving and logging of timestamp ancillary messages.

        setsockopt=<level>:<optname>:<optval>
-              Invokes setsockopt() for the socket with the given parameters. level [int] is used as second argument to setsockopt() and specifies  the  layer,  e.g.
-              SOL_TCP  for  TCP  (6  on Linux), or SOL_SOCKET for the socket layer (1 on Linux). optname [int] is the third argument to setsockopt() and tells which socket option is to be set.
+              Invokes setsockopt() for the socket with the given parameters. level [int] is used as second argument to setsockopt() and specifies the layer, e.g. SOL_TCP for TCP (6 on Linux), or SOL_SOCKET for the socket layer (1 on Linux). optname [int] is the third argument to setsockopt() and tells which socket option is to be set.
 For the actual numbers you might have to look up the appropriate include files of your system.
-For the 4th  and  5th  set‐ sockopt()  parameters,  value [dalan] specifies an arbitrary sequence of bytes that are passed to the function per pointer, with the automatically de‐ rived length parameter.
+For the 4th and 5th setsockopt() parameters, value [dalan] specifies an arbitrary sequence of bytes that are passed to the function per pointer, with the automatically derived length parameter.

        setsockopt-int=<level>:<optname>:<optval>
               Like setsockopt, but <optval> is a pointer to int [int]